r3bl-org/r3bl-open-core/README.md

   shared_object_ref: shared_object_ref.clone(),
 };

-/// This middleware function is curried to capture a reference to the
+/// This shared object is used to collect results from the subscriber
-/// shared object.
+/// function & test it later.
 #[derive(Default)]
 struct MwReturnsAction {
   pub shared_object_ref: Arc<Mutex<Vec<i32>>>,